 The Saganashkee Slough-McMahon Woods is a portion of a greater natural area, called Palos Preserves (~6,000-ac), primarily owned and managed by the FPDCC.
 The study area is within the historic boundary of the Great Lakes basin and borders the Calumet-Saganashkee (Calumet-Sag) Channel near Palos, Ill., in Cook County.
 The Forest Preserves of Cook County has in turn requested that the Chicago District, US Army Corps of Engineers (USACE) initiate a study under the Section 506 Great Lakes Fishery and Ecosystem Restoration (GLFER) authority to determine the feasibility of restoring important critical wetland and wildlife habitat within Saganashkee Slough-McMahon Woods.
 Preliminary evaluation of the project site resulted in the removal of the Saganashkee Slough portion of the study area because of the high cost to implement measures to address fish habitat problems and concerns from the FPDCC.
 This report has evaluated the feasibility and environmental effects of restoring geomorphic features, hydrology, marsh and wooded riparian plant communities within McMahon Woods.
 The scope of this study addresses the issues of altered geomorphology, absence of native plant communities, invasive species, fire suppression, rare wetland/fen communities, degradation of critical habitat for a federally listed species, and poor quality native plant communities.

-The feasibility study and supporting documentation was sent out for a 30-day public review on Nov.
-10, 2015.
-The feasibility study was approved on Feb.
-23, 2016.
-Design is currently underway with anticipated completion in the fall of 2016.
+The feasibility study and supporting documentation was sent out for a 30-day public review in November 2015.
+The feasibility study was approved in February 2016.
+The project is on hold due to lack of federal funds.

-Problems within the study area are alteration of hydrology, geomorphology and loss of coverage of native plants.
-The result of these problems is the alteration of ecosystem function (e.g. light availability, soil nutrient cycling, overflow floodwaters, etc.) and structure (e.g., low coverage and diversity of conservative fire adapted plant species) that has impacted the area’s ability to provide sufficient function and habitat for regional and migratory species.
-The effects of altered ecosystem function and structure is the overall degradation of the native plant community, decreased suitability of wildlife habitat, and a lack of suitable habitat for state endangered and threatened plant species to expand their range within the project area.
+Problems within the study area include alteration of hydrology, geomorphology and loss of coverage of native plants.
+This has resulted in the overall degradation of the native plant community, decreased suitability of wildlife habitat, and a lack of suitable habitat for state endangered and threatened plant species to expand their range within the project area.
 Most notable is the continued degradation of a federally endangered species habitat for the Hine’s Emerald Dragonfly.

 Feasibility Study and Integrated Environmental Assessment